Phoenix4582/WebAssignment/README.md

 Members of the group: only Phoenix Yu, ho19002.

 ## Introduction
-This application aims at creating an atmosphertic environment for the users to relax after work or study.
+This application, YogaOnline, is a virtual application for the users to relax and pracitce yoga and some other meditation from hard stress of work, tight focus of studying or the current COVID-19 lockdown.
 The background of the webpage is fully dynamic which imports .mp4 format files.
-The users may chose between the library provided(though not yet implemented), or files of their own.
+The users may chose between the library provided or files of their own.
 The same goes with the sounds(in .mp3 format only), however added a central switch which is by default toggled off in case of bad webpage design.

 ## Self-Markings
 -HTML: A;